-The 30 chapters of this book are focussed on a selection of many of the better known Christian mystical exponents and authors, including Jesus, Sts John and Paul, Patristic leaders and the Desert Fathers, Meister Eckhart, the English and Spanish mystics and those of the modern era (Evelyn Underhill, Hillesum, Thomas Merton, Bede Griffiths and John Main).
+The 30 chapters of this book are focussed on a selection of many of the better known Christian mystical exponents and authors, including Jesus, Sts John and Paul, Patristic leaders and the Desert Fathers, Meister Eckhart, the English and Spanish mystics and those of the modern era (Evelyn Underhill, Etty Hillesum, Thomas Merton, Bede Griffiths and John Main).

-The essays are based on talks given by authors including Esther de Waal, Laurence Freeman, Shirley du Boulay hands and hearts and homes". over four years in a "Roots of Mysticism" course at the London Christian Meditation Centre.
+The essays are based on talks given by authors including Esther de Waal, Laurence Freeman, Shirley du Boulay E-mail ed.voice@cg.catholic.org.au

+Mysticism" course at the London Christian Meditation Centre.
 Though the talks were aimed at non-specialist attendees, they are formally and concisely written, and assume an educated audience.
 It pays to read closely to be able to respond to author's judgements, such as Freeman's depiction of Martha of Bethany as a "domestic terrorist".